"I love the outdoors so New Zealand's perfect for me," Bill Bailey tells me down the line from Ireland.

 I had no idea he was such an action man.

-"While I'm going around New Zealand if anybody wants to send me a tip - a couple of tips - like, 'yeah there's a good mountain bike trail up the road Bill,' that'd be great.
+"While I'm going around New Zealand if anybody wants to send me a tip - a couple of tips - like, 'yeah, there's a good mountain bike trail up the road, Bill,' that'd be great.
+I'd love that."

 He sounds in a reflective mood.

 "I think that's true.
-It started last year when I got to the half century.
-I thought that's a good point to stop and have a look," he agrees.
+It started last year when I got to the half-century.
+I thought that was a good point to stop and have a look," he agrees.
 "I think of it as climbing a hill.
 You don't want to look back too early.
 If you haven't got very far up you just think, 'well, there's not much of a view'.

 "I always keep my head down and keep going until I'm at a decent height.
 Then you afford yourself the luxury of a little bit of a review.
 And I guess that's what this is.
 I got to 50 last year and it affected me in a way that I didn't think it would.
 I guess somehow consciously or unconsciously I started to write more reflective stuff and stuff about family and my childhood.
 And some of that has worked its way into the show as well."